amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 Please put in the corresponding dimensions for the image you choose to use as the `sourceSize`.

-Now lets block our toolbar
+Now lets block our toolbar.
+Open IndividualView.qml and add a ToolBar

 > components/IndividualView.qml